 I have to admit that I'm kind of a red enchilada maniac.
 I'll take them any way I can get them - with chicken, vegetarian style, stuffed with cheese, pulled pork, ground beef, however you want to serve them to me.
 Just gimmee, OK?

 It's really about the sauce.
 Homemade Red Enchilada Sauce, when made from dried Mexican chile peppers, is one of those sauces that can't be beat.
 It is deeply rich and earthy, authentic, and so massive with flavor, it is difficult to describe how satisfying it truly is.
 And SO MUCH BETTER than anything you'll find in grocery stores.

 I think mankind must have been doing something right in its early days, and the Gods smiled down and said, "Yo, let's reward you with something for good behavior.
 Boom!
 Here is some red enchilada sauce."
 Thank you, ancestors.

 I have enjoyed numerous red enchilada sauces in restaurants all over and from friendly kitchens, and you can buy canned sauce, but homemade is vastly superior.
 I've made them several different ways, and this particular recipe is my own preferred method.
 There isn't anything difficult about it, no wild ingredients or steps to follow, just simple ingredients and tried-and-true cooking.

 Why mess with perfection?
 Still, you can easily customize this recipe, and I've included some ways you can adjust it to your own preferences, because, honestly, playing with recipes is fun.

-So let’s talk about how we make this awesome easy red enchilada sauce, shall we?
+So let's talk about how to make enchilada sauce, shall we?